music-encoding/music-encoding/CONTRIBUTING.md

 ## Versioning

 The MEI Versions follow the ['semantic' versioning scheme](http://semver.org), 'X.Y.Z'.
-'X' is a major release, often defined by the presence of backwards-incompatible changes to the schema.
-'Y' is a minor release, defined by backwards compatible changes (i.e., added, but not removed, features).
+'X' is a major release, often defined by the presence of backward-incompatible changes to the schema.
+'Y' is a minor release, defined by backward compatible changes (i.e., added, but not removed, features).
 'Z' is the 'patch' number, indicating a release that fixes or clarifies existing functionality.